xiaoyeye/CNNC/README.md

 #python predict_no_y.py  9 /home/yey3/cnn_project/code3/NEPDF_data  3 /home/yey3/cnn_project/code3/xwhole_saved_models_T_32-32-64-64-128-128-512_e200/keras_cnn_trained_model_shallow2.h5(it is the newly trained model )

 ## Attentions:
 ### All the demos are based on KEGG and Reactome database.
-If users want to reproduce the GTRD results, please change the paramter settings in training: change three-fold to leave-one-TF-out CV, and #epoch from 200 to a samll number, say 5, 10, 15, or 20.
 ### When label list is very large, say more than 100,000 gene pairs, we recommend users to feed a series of small  number_of_data_parts_divided to run the NEPDF generation in parallel.
 ## to be continued...
 Enjoy our CNNC!!